dan36poars/tindev-beckend/README.md

 	 		or
 	 		`npm dev`

-> rockseat teaching project in omnistack week.
+> rocketseat teaching project in omnistack week.